Leno weave

 Leno weave (also called gauze weave or cross weave) is a weave in which two warp yarns are woven around the weft yarns to provide a strong yet sheer fabric.
 The standard warp yarn is paired with a skeleton or 'doup' yarn; these twisted warp yarns grip tightly to the weft which causes the durability of the fabric.
 Leno weave produces an open fabric with almost no yarn slippage or misplacement of threads.

 Uses

 Leno weave fabric, which allows light and air to pass through freely, is used in any area where a sheer, open weave fabric that will not bruise (where the threads shift away from their original positions, disturbing the uniformity of the weave) is required.
-If a simple in-and-out flat weave were woven very loosely to achieve a sheer fabric, the threads would tend towards this bruising.
+If a simple in-and-out plain weave was woven very loosely to achieve a sheer fabric, the threads would tend towards this bruising.
 Leno weaves are often used for window treatments and for sheer layers for fine clothing.
 When made with glass fibre or other strong yarns or when permeated with a strengthening compound, it can be used as an engineering material in construction.
 Due to the openness of the fabric, if a solid covering is required in a construction context, it is often used in conjunction with other weave styles.

 Items made from leno woven fabric include: